Apply to be an Orientation Leader

 - Participate in retreat, trainings, and all seven Orientation sessions listed to the right.

 - Reside in provided on-campus housing during training dates and Orientation sessions.

-- Prepare for the arrival of and serve as an Orientation Leader to groups of first-year, transfer students and their parents/guardians.
-Responsibilities include facilitating small-group meetings, speaking on student panels, facilitating discussion sessions about diversity and decision-making, attending scheduled activities with students, answering questions about the resources and services of Boston College, and understanding the policies and requirements of MCA&S, CSOM, CSON, and LSOE with special emphasis on your particular college.
+- Prepare for the arrival of and serve as an Orientation Leader to groups of first-year students, transfer students and their parents/guardians.
+This includes facilitating small-group meetings, speaking on student panels, facilitating discussion sessions about diversity and decision-making, attending scheduled activities with students, answering questions about the resources and services of Boston College, and understanding the policies and requirements of MCAS, CSOM, CSON, and LSOE with special emphasis on your particular college

 - Assist staff and faculty advisors in providing an efficient, personalized method of course selection, registration, and academic advising for first-year and transfer students.

 - Memorize, prepare, rehearse, and perform scenes during the orientation sessions.

 - Be an available resource for FYE sponsored events throughout the year, including Academic Convocation (unless you will be studying abroad in the Fall of 2020).